temporalio/helm-charts/UPGRADING.md

 ## Notes

-- This is a **release candidate** version.
-Test thoroughly before using in production.
-- The chart version must be specified while the chart is still an rc: `--version '>=1.0.0-0'`
 - Data migration is your responsibility when moving from bundled databases to external ones
 - Some configuration options may have changed - review all settings carefully